multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 {% endhighlight %}

-#### Let's look inside a usdz file.
+#### Let's look inside a usdz file

 In essence, these are uncompressed zip archives.
-The first file is always a usdc file.
-This contains the model's mesh, its animation, if it has some, and any material definitions it needs.
+Change the extension to .zip and unzip the file.
+The folder contains several files, the `usdc` file (USD binary) and the model's mesh, its animation, if it has some, and any material definitions it needs.
-And then, the remainder of the files in the archive are any textures, any images, like the ones we saw earlier on.
+And then, the remainder of the files in the archive are any textures, any images.
-This is an open format and Pixar have published the direct specification for usdz.
+This is an open format and (Pixar have published the direct specification for usdz)[https://graphics.pixar.com/usd/docs/Usdz-File-Format-Specification.html].

 ### Human Interface Guidelines